santosr2/uptool/docs/environments.md

 - Recommended: 2-3 reviewers
 - Should include: Senior maintainers, security lead

+**Patch release environment**:

+- Minimum: 1 reviewer
+- Recommended: 1-2 reviewers (can be same as pre-release)
+- Should include: Security lead (for security patches), maintainers
+- Note: Security patches should be expedited but still reviewed

 ### Branch Protection

 Combine environment protection with branch protection: